Ready-to-assemble furniture

 Ready-to-assemble furniture (RTA), also known as knock-down furniture (KD), flat-pack furniture, or kit furniture, is a form of furniture that requires customer assembly.
 The separate components are packed for sale in cartons containing assembly instructions and sometimes hardware.
 The furniture is generally simple to assemble with basic tools such as hex keys, which are also sometimes included.
-Ready-to-assemble furniture is popular with consumers who wish to save money by assembling the product themselves.
+Ready-to-assemble furniture is popular with consumers who wish to save money by assembling the product on their own.

-Producers and merchants benefit from selling ready-to-assemble furniture because furniture is bulky once assembled, and thus more expensive to store and to deliver.
+Producers and merchants benefit from selling ready-to-assemble furniture, because furniture is bulky once assembled, and thus more expensive to store and to deliver.
 Since the assembly work is done by the consumer instead of by the manufacturer, its price can be lower.
 A furniture assembly service industry has developed, making it easy for consumers to employ someone knowledgeable to assemble their furniture for them.

 Produced mainly from particle board or medium-density fibreboard (MDF), the cost of producing this type of furniture is cheaper than using solid wood.
-The low grade timber is coated with a polymer laminate to replicate various types of wood, allowing a high quality looking finished product.
+The low grade timber is coated with a polymer laminate to replicate various types of wood, allowing a high-quality-looking finished product.